matuteiglesias/journal/content/Teaching/2023-08-09_Exploration_and_Implementation_of_Greedy_Algorithm.md

 ## 📅 2023-08-09 — Session: Exploration and Implementation of Greedy Algorithms

 **🕒 00:00–00:50**
-**🏷️ Labels**: Algorithms, Education, Greedy, Programming, Conference, Efficiency
+**🏷️ Labels**: Algorithms, Greedy, Education, Programming, Efficiency
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore and implement greedy algorithms, focusing on their application in educational and real-world scenarios.
+The session aimed to explore and implement greedy algorithms, focusing on their application in activity selection and conference scheduling.

 ### Key Activities
-- **Implementation and Validation**: Exercises were provided for implementing and validating the activity selection algorithm, including test case creation and debugging.
+- **Implementation and Validation**: Developed exercises for implementing and validating a greedy algorithm for activity selection, including test case creation and complexity analysis.
-- **Advanced Techniques Exploration**: Discussed the differences between basic and advanced greedy algorithm techniques through interactive examples and case studies.
+- **Advanced Techniques Exploration**: Discussed differences between basic and advanced greedy techniques through case studies and interactive examples.
-- **Conceptual Explanation**: Provided insights into greedy algorithms, highlighting their efficiency and optimization capabilities.
+- **Algorithm Explanation**: Reflected on the greedy algorithm concept and its applicability across domains.
-- **Educational Variations**: Explored challenges in course division during the pandemic, adapting algorithms to special educational needs.
+- **Course Division Challenges**: Explored course division adaptations during a pandemic, considering space constraints and special educational needs.
-- **Conference Planning**: Designed a greedy algorithm for optimizing conference attendance, including pseudocode and [[Python]] implementation.
+- **Conference Scheduling**: Planned and implemented a greedy algorithm for optimizing conference attendance, designing data structures and comparing with other approaches.
-- **Efficiency Analysis**: Analyzed the temporal and spatial complexity of the greedy algorithm in conference planning.
+- **Efficiency Analysis**: Analyzed the temporal and spatial complexity of the implemented greedy algorithm.
-- **Collaborative Programming**: Introduced pair programming to enhance problem-solving and teamwork skills.
+- **Collaborative Programming**: Engaged in pair programming to enhance problem-solving and teamwork skills.

 ### Achievements
-- Successfully implemented a greedy algorithm for conference planning.
+- Successfully implemented and validated a greedy algorithm for activity selection.
+- Developed a greedy algorithm for conference scheduling with a focus on maximizing attendance.
 - Conducted a thorough analysis of algorithm efficiency and effectiveness.
-- Facilitated understanding of greedy algorithms through educational frameworks.

 ### Pending Tasks
-- Further exploration of algorithm variations and their applicability in different domains is needed.
+- Further exploration of algorithm variations and real-world applicability in different scenarios.
-- Continued development of educational materials for teaching greedy algorithms.
+- Continued refinement of collaborative programming techniques and educational methodologies.